yogithasivakumar/FocusZen/README.md

 # 1. Overview
-FocusZen is a web application designed to enhance productivity and focus.
-It appears to be a timer or Pomodoro-style application, offering features such as a timer, task history, and potentially AI-powered summarization.
-The project utilizes a Node.js Express backend to serve API endpoints and manage application logic, while the frontend is built with standard web technologies (HTML, CSS, JavaScript) to provide an interactive user interface.
-The inclusion of `gemini.js` suggests integration with Google's Gemini AI for advanced functionalities, likely for summarizing content or providing insights related to user activities.
+FocusZen appears to be a web application designed to enhance productivity and focus.
+It features a backend built with Express.js, handling API requests for functionalities like user authentication and potentially other data operations.
+The frontend is composed of various HTML pages (e.g., `login.html`, `timer.html`, `history.html`, `summarize.html`) styled with CSS and interactive JavaScript.
+The presence of `gemini.js` and a `summarize.html` strongly indicates integration with the Google Gemini API to provide AI-driven summarization capabilities, likely for text or content related to focus sessions.
+Key features likely include a productivity timer, task tracking, and AI assistance for summarizing information.

 # 2. Architecture Diagram (Mermaid)
+This diagram shows STATIC components only.

 ```mermaid
 flowchart TD